orkes-io/docs/docs/getting-started/adding-custom-code-worker.md

 Once we have cloned the repo or copied the required elements to our local machines, we can run this locally by connecting to the playground server.
-To do this, we also have to give our application the required permissions.
+To do this, we must give the required permissions to our application.
-Refer to this [video TODO](/content/how-to-videos/access-key-and-secret) to add permission to execute the custom worker we just created above (`fraud-check-<replace-with-a-unique-value>`).
+Refer to this [video](/content/how-to-videos/app-management) to add permission to execute the custom worker we just created above (`fraud-check-<replace-with-a-unique-value>`).
 After providing the permissions, we can change the definition to run our worker (`fraud-check-<replace-with-a-unique-value>`) and start the application.
 We can see that now our worker is picking up the task.